lucasgautheron/lucasgautheron.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am currently a Postdoctoral Fellow in the Evolution, Science and Society group at the University of Missouri.
-I recently completed by PhD in computational sociology at the Interdisciplinary Centre for Science and Technology Studies in Wuppertal.
+I recently completed my PhD in computational sociology at the Interdisciplinary Centre for Science and Technology Studies in Wuppertal.
 I have a training in fundamental physics (École Normale Supérieure de Cachan and Université Pierre et Marie Curie) and in history and philosophy of science (Université Paris-Cité).

 Research interests
 ==================